 - Within Auto-scripts, you can edit the content of each step and its position in the overall script by hovering over and clicking the pencil/arrow icons:

-We will take a look at 2 examples: significant updates to the constraint logic and merging ideas from multiple plans.
+We will take a look at 2 examples: significant updates to the constraint logic and merging ideas from multiple models.

 Example 1: When the input set is constant and the constraint logic is changing, you have to either delete relevant constraints 1-by-1 or, if the updates are drastic, bulk delete them and start from scratch.